-The special needs trust can be either revocable or irrevocable, and may sometimes be referred to as a “supplemental needs trust” or a “supplemental care trust.”
+The special needs trust can be either revocable or irrevocable, and it may sometimes be referred to as a “supplemental needs trust” or a “supplemental care trust.”

-In most cases, people create special needs trusts to protect assets for the benefit of loved ones (usually children with special needs or disabilities) who are either currently receiving government benefits such as Medicaid, Supplemental Security Income or governmental assistance, or are likely to need those benefits at some point in the future.
+In most cases, people create special needs trusts to protect assets for the benefit of loved ones (usually children with special needs or disabilities) who either are currently receiving government benefits such as Medicaid, Supplemental Security Income or governmental assistance, or are likely to need those benefits at some point in the future.